 …to share simple, seasonal recipes made for people who aren't necessarily vegetarian but want to eat less meat.

 Whenever I chat to people at events, they almost always say they aren’t vegetarian, but they want to eat less meat.
 I couldn’t agree more.
 Many of us are now mostly veggie.
 So let’s cook that way.
 We don’t have to cook meals that are either vegetarian or meaty.
 We don’t have to pick a side.
 It’s dinner, not Brexit.
+In fact, sometimes the odd anchovy can make our hero harvest sing even more sweetly.

-Plus, I think dishes can be plant-packed celebrations of vegetables without being strictly vegetarian.
-In fact, sometimes the odd anchovy or a ladle of chicken stock – meat as seasoning - can make our hero harvest sing even more sweetly.
-And it’s harvests I’m obsessed with – all my recipes are inspired by my back garden veg patch and the Cotswolds (UK) landscape where I live.
-Fresh veg in peak season are too fabulous to need smothering with tuilles, foams or frippery, they just need putting on a plate so I always cook beautiful, simple, convivial food to get you closer to the land that grew it.
+And it’s harvests I’m obsessed with – all my recipes are inspired by my back garden veg patch and the Cotswolds (UK) landscape where I live which give me endless ways to cook beautiful, simple, convivial food that get’s you closer to the land that grew it.

 …to reconnect with the land by inviting you into my garden with uplifting stories about growing my own food and the healing powers of nature.

 Maybe it’s everyday niggles or maybe you, like me, have cowered under the duvet as you felt the world fall down around your ears – either way, I have found nature, and especially growing food, to be restorative and comforting in a way I never imagined during my days in the London ratrace.
-So, if you need of a dose of nature for better mental health, then my garden gate is open in the form of tales and essays from the patch and the fields beyond.
+So, if you need of a dose of nature for better mental health, then my garden gate is open in the form of tales from the patch and the fields beyond.

 What’s included in a subscription?